Transportation within Baltimore FAQ (v14.0 release Jul 2014)

 This information is consolidated from a slew of tips from both Otakon attendees and Baltimore-resident transportation specialists; all efforts have been made to assure accuracy, but Otakon can bear no responsibility for changes to schedules, fares, or highway conditions.
 Consider yourself warned.
 Prices quoted are from various web sites, some from previous years, so trust their accuracy only as much as you trust the ’net… I wouldn’t bet my munchies money on it, and would bring along some extra just in case.

-Note that the public transportation does NOT all run late at night, so those staying at hotels not within walking distance of the BCC may have to use alternate methods of getting back to their rooms at night!
+Note that the public transportation does NOT all run late at night (except for the 17 bus that runs during non-Light Rail operating hours), so those staying at hotels not within walking distance of the BCC may have to use alternate methods of getting back to their rooms at night!
 (Specifically, the Light Rail last leaves Camden Yards at about 12:08 AM on Friday and Saturday, and about 8:16 pm on Sunday to get to BWI, and the last regular Super Shuttle is done before midnight!)

 IMPORTANT NOTES BEFORE STARTING: